California Gold Rush Worksheets

 All About These 15 Worksheets

-- Explore the historical context, including the discovery of gold at Sutter’s Mill, the rush of prospectors, and the impact on the region and the nation;
+- Explore the historical background, including the discovery of gold at Sutter’s Mill and the influx of prospectors.

-- Discuss the roles of different groups of people during this period in history;
+- Examine the roles and perspectives of different groups during this era.

 Why Was the California Gold Rush a Defining Moment in American History?